-Where GHQ{tt} is a measure of individual i 's GHQ score at time t, α_i is the unobserved individual level component, year{tt} is the year relative to move for individual i, and χ , and Z are sets of individual and area level control variables respectively.
+Where GHQit is a measure of individual i 's GHQ score at time t, α_i is the unobserved individual level component, year, is the year relative to move for individual i, and χ , and Z are sets in a fixed effects analysis.
+Second, an alternative stratification 416of individual and area level control variables respectively.